We are currently experiencing high call volumes with longer than usual wait times. We appreciate your patience!

 Day 2 : The Puritan City

 We start the morning with a tour of Fenway Park where we learn about the Boston Red Sox, the ballpark, and player history.
 A local guide joins us for a comprehensive Boston city tour as we witness some of the city’s oldest buildings and neighborhoods as well as its most iconic contemporary features.
 Our city tour concludes at the historic Faneuil Hall Marketplace where we stop for lunch.
-After, we depart The Puritan City and travel to Plymouth where we follow in the footsteps of the first settlers with visits to a reproduction of The Mayflower and Plymouth Rock.
-Enjoy an included dinner overlooking the waterfront and check in for a two-night stay in Plymouth.
+After, we depart The Puritan City and travel to Plymouth where we follow in the footsteps of the first settlers with visits to a reproduction of the Mayflower and Plymouth Rock.
+Enjoy an included dinner overlooking the waterfront and check in to our accommodations.

 Day 3 : Plymouth